Jaswant Singh of Marwar: Reign

 Jaswant Singh succeeded his father on his death by special decree of the Emperor Shah Jahan, in accordance with his father's wishes, on 6 May 1638.
 He was invested by Imperial authority and inherited the parganas of Jodhpur, Siwana, Merta, Sojat, Phalodi and Pokharan (Satalmer) in jagir.

 He was installed on the gaddi at Sringar Chowki, Mehrangarh, Jodhpur, on 25 May 1638.
 He was granted the personal title of Maharaja by the Emperor Shah Jahan, on 6 January 1654.

+Jaswant Singh's ascension to the throne had an instrumental role of his father's favourite concubine, Anara Begum, who used to regard Jaswant as her own son and also had differences with the heir-apparent Amar Singh Rathore, who was later granted the territory of Nagore as compensation.

-Battle of Dharmatpur
+Battle of Dharmat

 Jaswant Singh was appointed by Shah Jahan to stop the advance of the rebel prince Aurangzeb and prince Murad.
 Army of Jaswant Singh and combined army of both the princes met at Dharmatpur, fifteen miles from Ujjain.
 The battle was fought on 15 April 1658.
 Jaswant Singh's advisers suggested a night raid to destroy Aurangzeb's artillery and gunpowder as the Rajput army was almost entirely made up of light cavalry, while Aurangzeb had a well equipped army of heavy cavalry, Artillery and Muskets.
 However Jaswant Singh replied by saying "It is inconsistent with the manliness of the Rajputs or usage, to employ stratagems or make a night attack".
-Jaswant Singh was defeated and lost 6,000 of his soldiers.
-Ratan Singh Rathore, Maharaja of Ratlam, Roop Singh Rathore, Maharaja of Kishangarh and Mokand Das Hada, Rao of Kota were amongst those slain in the battle.
+Jaswant Singh was defeated and lost 6,000 of his soldiers including his Rajpurohit Dalpat Singh sevad(father of Akheraj Singh) of Tinwari, who was just 22 years old.
+Ratan Singh Rathore, Maharaja of Ratlam and Mokand Das Hada, Rao of Kota were amongst others slain in the battle.

+Deccan campaign

+Jaswant Singh was posted to the Deccan and made Pune his headquarters.
+In 1660, he encamped across from Shaista Khan’s camp after Pune was seized.
+In 1664, he besieged Kondana, but it ended in a failure.
+He left for Delhi after Jai Singh was posted to the Deccan.